GUNACHAND-09/COIT20252---Business-Process-Management/README.md

 I choose this article because it helped me see that process analysis is not purely a technical activity.
 Even when ana organisation has sophisticated process mining software the quality of the analysis still depends on how analysts managers and process owners interpret the information.
 This is relevant to BPM because successful process improvement requires both reliable evidence and people who understand the business context.
 The artefact therefore demonstrates my learning about evidence based analysis and stakeholder involvement.

-### Artefact 3 - Domain Knowledge Enhanced Process Mining for Anomaly Detection (158 words)
+### Artefact 3 - Domain Knowledge Enhanced Process Mining for Anomaly Detection

 **https://www.mdpi.com/2079-8954/13/7/545**